joshdholtz/joshdholtz/README.md

 No other sponsors at the moment :smile:

 ## My Private Sponsors
-Thank you to my 2 private sponsors
+Thank you to my 1 private sponsor